 At Brain Tumour Research we are committed to protecting your privacy

-This statement is made in the light of the requirements of the Data Protection Act 1998 in order to alert users to Brain Tumour Research’s data processing practices which will govern the processing of your data.
+This statement is made in the light of the requirements of the General Data Protection Regulations (GDPR) in order to alert users to Brain Tumour Research’s data processing practices which will govern the processing of your data.

 What information do we collect and why?